 Wildwood Chronicles - Book 1 (by Colin Meloy of The Decemberists),

 and some local history books.
-I just finished Rutherfurd's "London,
+I recently finished Rutherfurd's

-the Novel" and am still enjoying Bernard Cornwell's "The Fort" and
+"Sarum, the Novel" and Bernard Cornwell's "The Fort" as well as

-some more local history stuff.
-Before I pick up aonother Rutherfurd
+some local history stuff.
+Before I pick up another Rutherfurd book

-book (I actually have three more here) I'd like to mix it up I
+(I actually have three more here) I'd like to mix it up I think by

-think by first picking up "Only Time Will Tell" (book 1 of The
+first picking up "Only Time Will Tell" (book 1 of The Clifton

 Unfortunately most things so far just seem campy compared to the